mrfragger/substitcher/README.md

 - shuffle chapters for lectures or vocab learning
 - keeps track of which chapters have been shuffled so doesn't repeat
 - shows duration of each chapter (ffprobe)
+- search through all chapters in entire plays (under Subs panel)

 ![](assets/screenshots/chapters.jpg)